July 4, 2022

 • offset (Number)

 Optional.
 Offset needed to return a specific subset of invoices.
-Default is 0.
+Defaults to 0.

 • count (Number)

 Optional.
 Number of invoices to be returned.
 Values between 1-1000 are accepted.
-Default is 100.
+Defaults to 100.

 getBalance

 Use this method to get balances of your app.
 Requires no parameters.
-Returns array of assets.
+Returns array of Balance.

 getExchangeRates

 Use this method to get exchange rates of supported currencies.
 Requires no parameters.
-Returns array of currencies.
+Returns array of ExchangeRate.

 getCurrencies

 Use this method to get a list of supported currencies.
 Requires no parameters.
-Returns array of currencies.
+Returns a list of fiat and cryptocurrency alphabetic codes.

 Available types